sikunzzz/Python-Dashboard/README.md

 Returning to our procedures of building the dashboard, after collecting those data, I started to each component of it.

 #### Comparison of historical iil and gas price
 The first part is basically a comparison chart of gas and oil price.
 Historically, oil and gas has strong correlation.
 This graph plots gas price and 13% of oil price together.
-A date selector is incorporated to choose the period of data
+A date selector is incorporated to choose the period of data.

 #### Monthly mean, median, maximum, minimum of gas price from daily data
 The second part is calculation of monthly mean, median, max of gas price for the date selected in the selector.